dvonlehman/express-request-proxy/README.md

 An object of HTTP headers to be appended to the request to the remote url.
 This is also a good way to inject sensitive keys stored in environment variables.
 See the [http basic auth](#http-basic-auth) section for example usage.

-__`body`__

-An object of parameters to append to the request to the remote url.
-This requires that the `Content-Type` header in the inbound request to the proxy is set to either `application/json` or `application/www-url-encoded`.

 __`cache`__

 Cache object that conforms to the [node_redis](https://www.npmjs.com/package/redis) API.
 Can set to `false` at an endpoint level to explicitly disable caching for certain APIs.
 See [Cache section](#caching) below for more details.